 6. Evalgator – Best for proctored technical assessments

-Evalgator blends coding tests, video interviews, and integrity checks into one platform.
+Evalgator blends coding tests, video interview questions, and integrity checks into one platform.
 You can create role-specific assessments with remote proctoring and anti-cheat measures for peace of mind.

 Features to note: